 How to know that a change will be a change for the better.

-As the old saying goes, “Better the devil you know than the devil you don’t.”
-In other words, at times it seems like it is better to deal with someone you are familiar with and know—even if they are not ideal—than take a risk with an unknown person.
+In other words, at times it seems like it is better to deal with someone you know—even if they are not ideal—than take a risk with an unknown person.

-It is this thinking that keeps many companies from making changes from current vendors, even if they are moderately to significantly dissatisfied with their service.
+This thinking keeps many companies from making changes from current vendors, even if they are moderately to significantly dissatisfied with their service.
 This especially holds true in the arena of commercial cleaning services.

 In our conversations with prospective clients it is not uncommon to hear the following comments: